ExploreASL/ExploreASL/README.md

 Additionally, this (semi-)automatic pipeline allows us to minimize manual intervention, which increases the reproducibility of studies.

+## Documentation

+Reference manual and tutorials for each ExploreASL version are found on the [GitHub website](https://exploreasl.github.io/Documentation).
+A general description of ExploreASL is in the [Neuroimage paper]([https://pubmed.ncbi.nlm.nih.gov/32526385/).
+Additional resources are on the [ExploreASL website](https://www.ExploreASL.org) including the walkthrough document and how-to videos, but these are not regularly updated with new versions.
+For any help please contact the lead authors/developers at h.j.mutsaerts@amsterdamumc.nl or j.petr@hzdr.de.

 ## Installation

-To use **ExploreASL** within Matlab, you can download a stable release version from the GitHub releases section.
+To use **ExploreASL** within Matlab, you can download a stable release version from the [GitHub releases section](https://github.com/ExploreASL/ExploreASL/releases) or from [Zenodo](https://zenodo.org/record/3905263).
 Navigate within Matlab to the **ExporeASL** directory, to make **ExploreASL** the current working directory.
 To start ExploreASL from Matlab, type:

 ```
 ExploreASL